-Why you should get an appraisal from J. GRAHAM GAULT REAL ESTATE APPRAISER & CONSULTANT
+Why you should get an appraisal

-Appeal your tax assessment
+Challenge your tax assessment

 Get your appraisal from J. GRAHAM GAULT REAL ESTATE APPRAISER & CONSULTANTOrder online

-Ascertain an accurate and fair valuation for estate liquidation
+Accurate and fair estate liquidation

 The death of a loved one is a hard time in life, and settling an estate from a death, or probate, often requires an appraisal to establish Fair Market Value for the residential property involved.
 We ensure the fullest degree of discretion, as we're bound with confidentiality by the ethics provision within the Uniform Standards of Professional Appraisal Practice (USPAP).